-FUND NET POSITION.
-Balance Sheet Accounts to be used only with Proprietary Funds

-6790 Net Investment in Capital Assets used only with Proprietary Funds information is reported in Fund 11.

-Restricted Net Position: used only with Proprietary Funds Unrestricted Net Position: used only with Proprietary Funds

-Note: Balance sheet codes 6790-6792 can be used with Fund 11 when Charter School proprietary fund
+- ► FUND NET POSITION.
+Balance Sheet Accounts to be used only with Proprietary Funds and Fiduciary Funds - ▶ 6790 Net Investment in Capital Assets used only with Proprietary Funds and Fiduciary Funds - ▶ 6791 Restricted Net Position: used only with Proprietary Funds and Fiduciary Funds - ▶6792 Unrestricted Net Position: used only with Proprietary Funds and Fiduciary Funds - ▶ Note:Balance sheet codes 6790-6792 can be used with Fund 11 when Charter School proprietary fund or fiduciary fund information is reported in Fund 11.